 - If there are any discrepancies, based on the outcome of your Program Requirement checks, immediately contact the respective department.

-- Discrepancies pertaining to the remaining Degree Requirements should be brought to the immediate attention of Claudia Li Tang, our Associate Registrar (Academic) in the Innis Registrar’s Office.
+- Discrepancies pertaining to the remaining Degree Requirements should be brought to the immediate attention of Nancy Prior, our Associate Registrar (Academic) in the Innis Registrar’s Office.

 5. Change Your Name on Your Diploma

 - Your name will appear as it is displayed on ROSI/ACORN.
 To request a name change, you must complete a Name Change Form at the Innis College (by early March/September).
 If your name change requires special characters or accents, bring this Name on Diploma form to the Office of Convocation.